 The Doctor of Nurse Anesthesia Practice (DNAP) degree program is a 36-month course of continuous study.
 Students do not follow the traditional AHU trimester format upon entering the anesthesia clinical practicum sessions of the curriculum.
-To provide students with necessary hours to accomplish course and clinical objectives and comply with the required numbers and types of anesthesia cases by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), each trimester session is continuous with the next trimester session (block format), without traditional academic/trimester breaks.
+To provide students with necessary hours to accomplish course and clinical objectives and comply with the required numbers and types of anesthesia cases designated by the Council on Accreditation of Nurse Anesthesia Educational programs (COA), each trimester session is continuous with the next trimester session (block format), without traditional academic/trimester breaks.
 Thus, didactic and clinical assignments are scheduled almost continuously throughout the calendar year.
-Vacation time is pre-scheduled by the NAP, typically in one-week increments approximately each trimester, to be dispersed throughout the program.
-The program is planned so that academic credit is allotted for clinical experience time that includes clinical conferences.
-Dates for registration, dropping courses without penalty, and student health requirements are contained in the AHU Academic Catalog.
+Vacation time is pre-scheduled by the NAP, typically in one-week increments approximately each trimester, and usually during a portion of the AHU trimester break periods, to be dispersed throughout the program.
+Dates for registration, dropping courses without academic penalty, and student health requirements are contained in the AHU Academic Catalog.

 The policies and procedures for the Doctor of Nurse Anesthesia Practice (DNAP) degree are contained in the DNAP Student Handbook Supplement.
 By accepting admission as a student in the NAP, each applicant agrees to abide by the policies as outlined in the DNAP Student Handbook Supplement.
 The policies which are most pertinent to applicants are also included here.

 All students who will participate in a clinical environment are required to carry health insurance upon admission into the program and must maintain this insurance for the duration of the program.